christian-luntok/CL/src/pages/logs/weekly-habits.md

 Recently I've been trying to develop and maintain the habits below:

 - Make Daily Commits
-- Reading 5 pages of a book (Currently slo  wly and surely making my way through <i>Red Queen</i> by Victoria Aveyard)
+- Reading 5 pages of a book (Currently slowly and surely making my way through <i>Red Queen</i> by Victoria Aveyard)
 - Make a log post.
 (Like this one)
 - Make a [techincal log post](/playground).